ProfessionalWiki/AutomatedValues/README.md

 Rules can be defined on page `MediaWiki:AutomatedValues`.
 Alternatively they can be defined in LocalSettings.php, see the [PHP Configuration](#php-configuration) section.

 To define rules for your wiki, simply head over to `MediaWiki:AutomatedValues` and create the page.
-This page only accepts JSON that adheres to the [Rules JSON Schema].
+This page only accepts JSON that adheres to the [JSON Schema].
 If you enter invalid JSON, the page will refuse to save your changes.

 You can find a complete and valid example of a list of Rules, that could be placed on `MediaWiki:AutomatedValues`, at [example.json].